karampitsos/transifex_interview/README.md

 # transifex_interview

-The app is asynchronous in order to manage multiple categories.
+The application is asynchronous in order to be efficient in case more than one resource is requested.

 ## Pipeline
-The abscraction
+The pipeline use a client, a parser and a transifex client and creates/updates a resource.

-a pipeline is used which take the data parse them and send it to a resource.
+It can be used many pipelines asynchronously in order to be efficient.
-The programm run asynchronous multiple pipelines.
+The client can be any client in this case the trivia client.
+The parser can be any parser in this case trivia parser.
+The transifex client is the transifex client.

 ```mermaid
 graph TD;